pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-uxrmanager.md

 ## Teleporting

-`UxrManager` provides extensive functionality to teleport or move an avatar.
-Moving an avatar can simply be done by moving or rotating the root avatar GameObject, but using `UxrManager` is highly because it will raise `AvatarMoved` events that are used by several components within UltimateXR.
-For instance, LOD components will update which mesh gets enabled.
+`UxrManager` offers robust functionality for teleporting or moving avatars.
+While moving an avatar by directly manipulating its GameObject is possible, we highly recommend using `UxrManager` for this task.
+This ensures that `AvatarMoved` events are triggered, which are utilized by various components in UltimateXR.
+For example, LOD components will appropriately adjust mesh visibility based on avatar movement.

-Also, `UxrManager` contains many methods to perform different teleportations such as snap turning, smooth turning, dashing and fades.
-There are variations available for use in coroutines or `async` methods.
+`UxrManager` offers a range of teleportation methods, including snap turning, smooth turning, dashing, and fades.
+These methods come in variations suitable for use in coroutines or `async` methods.

-The following methods are available:
+Here is a list of available methods:

 - `TranslateAvatar()`
 - `MoveAvatarTo()`